timchurches/smaRts/parallel-package/R-parallel-package-example.md

 About this document
 -------------------
 This document is an example of [literate programming](http://en.wikipedia.org/wiki/Literate_programming), in which expository text is interleaved with computer program code and the output of that code.
 The document was created in markdown format using [RStudio](http://www.rstudio.com) and the [_knitr_](http://yihui.name/knitr/) package for the [R statistical environment](http://www.r-project.org).
+The source code for this document is available on [GitHub](https://github.com/timchurches/smaRts/tree/master/parallel-package) under the terms of the Creative Commons Attribution-ShareAlike 3.0 Australia license (see http://creativecommons.org/licenses/by-sa/3.0/au/).

 Pre-amble
 ---------